Cost of Living (Tenant Protection) (Scotland) Act 2022

-The Cost of Living (Tenant Protection) (Scotland) Act 2022 is an Act of the Scottish Parliament which came into force on 27 October 2022.
+The Cost of Living (Tenant Protection) (Scotland) Act 2022 (asp 10) is an act of the Scottish Parliament which came into force on 27 October 2022.

-The Act freezes rents and establishes a moratorium on evictions for both the private rented and social sectors until at least 31 March 2023.
+The act froze rents and established a moratorium on evictions for both the private rented and social sectors until at least 31 March 2023.

 Summary

-The provisions of the Act were considered by Scottish Ministers to be necessary or proportionate in connection with the cost of living.
-The Act restricts landlords from increasing the amount of rent they shall charge on residential tenancies, restricts evictions from residential tenancies, and allows Scottish Ministers to make regulations about matters a rent officer or a First-Tier Tribunal must consider in determining rent.
+The provisions of the act were considered by Scottish Ministers to be necessary or proportionate in connection with the cost of living.
+The act restricts landlords from increasing the amount of rent they shall charge on residential tenancies, restricts evictions from residential tenancies, and allows Scottish Ministers to make regulations about matters a rent officer or a First-tier Tribunal must consider in determining rent.
 The permitted rate of 0% rent increase from 6 September 2022 is defined within the meaning of section 24A(1) of the Housing (Scotland) Act 2001.

-The main provisions of the Act were set to expire at the end of 31 March 2023, however, this date was amended to 30 September 2023.
-This date of 30 September 2023 may be amended by Scottish Ministers.
+The main provisions of the act were set to expire at the end of 31 March 2023, however, this date was amended to 30 September 2023.
+This date of 30 September 2023 may be amended by Scottish Ministers, and was extended to 31 March 2025 in March 2024, before finally expiring.

 The permitted rate of 3% rent increase was set for the duration of 1 April 2023 to 30 September 2023.